fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 Some IUI cycles include specific medications like progesterone to support implantation.
 These medications are timed precisely to work with your body's natural cycle, so it is important to take them exactly as prescribed.

-Even if you're feeling okay, it's important to take your medications exactly as prescribed, as they're timed to support your body's natural rhythm and improve your chances of success.
+Even if you are feeling well, it is important to take your medications exactly as prescribed, as they are timed to work with your body's natural cycle during the treatment process.

 FAQ